 You can expect to feel lightheaded and sleepy for a few hours until the anesthetic wears off completely.

-When you are ready to leave, you and your family members will receive detailed instructions for your at-home care
+When you are ready to leave, you and your family members will receive detailed written instructions for your at-home care

 While recuperating at home, it’s imperative you follow all doctor’s recommendations regarding medication, diet, rest, and activity.

 Please expect a call from one of our post-operative nurses one or two business days after your procedure to follow up on your progress and address any concerns.

 For your safety, we advise you to follow these general recommendations after receiving anesthesia (also refer to your discharge instructions):